npm package discovery and stats viewer.

 summary

-Generic action-based object summary in JSON.
+Generic action-based objects summary in HTML or JSON.

 This documentation was written by an artificial intelligence and may contain errors or approximations.
 It has not yet been fully reviewed by a human.
 If anything seems unclear or incomplete, please feel free to contact the author of this package.